SimpleDataLabsInc/Onbe_CICD_template/README.md

 > [!CAUTION]
 > Are you sure you know what you are doing?
 There is some important information
 > among those gory details . . . you have been warned!

+### Conventions

+Throughout this document, first-class entities in Prophecy SQL/DBT Projects such as Models and Tests (and "Projects" themselves!) will be capitalized to emphasize their particular meaning in this context.

+File names and paths, YAML elements, and executable utilities/commands will be shown in `monospace`.

 ## Repository Contents